mrgionsi/remote-checkin/backend/EMAIL_REFACTOR_README.md

 2. **"Failed to decrypt password"**

-   - Check if EMAIL_ENCRYPTION_KEY is set in Flask app config
+   - Check if ENCRYPTION_KEY is set in Flask app config
    - Key is automatically generated if not present

 3. **SMTP Authentication Failed**